ARYAN1956/vehicle-tracker-map-app/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-# 🚗 Vehicle Tracker Map App
+# 🚗 AutoMap: Real-Time Vehicle Location Intelligence

 A modern React-based web application that simulates real-time movement of multiple vehicles on a map using Leaflet.
 Built with a clean UI, dark mode support, and dummy JSON location data.